 The exact cause of Crohn’s disease is not yet known.
 It may occur due to changes in genetic or immunity factors.
 Stress and dietary factors were thought to cause this disease in earlier times.
 However, new studies indicate that these factors may aggravate the condition but not cause it (1).

 The genetic link of Crohn’s disease is suspected since some children may have a positive family history.
-However, this cannot be confirmed since all may not have an affected family member or relatives.
+However, this cannot be confirmed since all may not have an affected family member or relative.

 An abnormal immune response to a viral or bacterial infection is also thought to cause Crohn’s disease.
 Cross-reaction of the immune system to the intestinal wall may trigger inflammation.
 Although immune system reactions are seen in intestines during Crohn’s disease, it is unclear whether Crohn’s disease triggers these reactions or vice versa.